SusanJJN/Aurora-Substorm-Prediction/README.md

 ```python
 pip install requirements.txt
 ```
-3. Delete readme files in all the output directories (data, logs, models, results) Your directory tree should look like this:
+3. Your directory tree should look like this:
 ```
 Aurora-Substorm-Prediction
 ├── npz